fadden/fdraw/docs/personal-notes.md

 only 24 bytes (1/8th of the screen), and they use a quick "add 4 to the high byte" 7 out of every eight lines.
 I tried applying this to my code, but it turned out that just using a full lookup table was a tiny bit faster.
+Their code was about the same as mine, but somewhat faster because they treated the screen as monochrome rather than color.

 Next I looked at Stellar 7, one of my earliest inspirations.
 I scanned through some files with CiderPress, looking for anything line-draw-esque.
-(If you spend enough time drawing lines you start to see patterns.)
+(If you spend enough time drawing lines you start to see patterns in the code.)
 After about five minutes I found the code, in the same file as this gigantic unrolled division routine.
 But as I started to dig into the code I noticed that it was using a count oddly, and this one function was...
 HOLY CATS he did run-slicing.

 And he did it big.
-There are several line functions, all of them padded out to live on a single page (so that none of the branches cross page boundaries, which costs an extra cycle).
+There are several line-draw functions, all of them padded out to live on a single page (so that none of the branches cross page boundaries, which costs an extra cycle).
 It has the usual special cases -- simple horizontal and vertical lines -- and the usual split between